 "Fionn.
 Take the usable pile inside.
 Stack it by the door."

-Moira picked up her blade.
-Turned back to the hide.
+Moira picked up her blade and turned back to the hide.

 Waited.